Release notes

 - Add

-flag to allow disabling of prepared statements for pgBouncer compatibility. - Fix issue in watch mode where files
+--no-prepared-statementsflag to allow disabling of prepared statements for pgBouncer compatibility. - Fix issue in watch mode where files

-d from inside a task are cached permanently.
+require()d from inside a task are cached permanently.

 (v0.7.0 and v0.7.1 had issues with the experimental watch mode enhancements, so

-were never upgraded to @latest
+were never upgraded to @latest.)

 v0.6.1